-Of course, there are plenty of women who are DIY divas extraordinaire.
-I take my hat off to you all.
-I struggle to fix a squeaky door.
+Of course, there are plenty of women who are DIY divas and already have enviable, fully-stocked tool boxes.
+I take my hat off to you all as I struggle to fix a squeaky door.

 But generally, it’s the man of the house who is the proud owner of an impressive tool kit.
 And, if you separate, you can bet he’ll be taking it with him.
 Leaving you, up the creak without a hammer.

 As a single mother, you’re gonna have things that need fixing, building and general DIYing, meaning you will need a tool box.
 But where to start and what to put in it?